CashCall Personal Loans Review: Be Wary of Their History

 But just because it’s easy to apply doesn’t mean you’re getting a good deal; CashCall has been the subject of multiple predatory lending complaints over the years.

 In 2017, the company was ordered to refund over $15 million to Virginia consumers for deceiving borrowers and charging interest rates as high as 230%.
-This article will explain how to apply for a loan from CashCall, what the advantages are, and some things you should watch out for.

 In this review: